tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 pointer (or an index at minimum) for each child.
 My prediction is that any savings from storing it separately will be offset by increasing node or child size by including this pointer.
 Additionally, it might be difficult to store a freelist of refcounts.
 We can experiment on this, not sure how it goes.
+**LP**: That's certainly not the design I intended to suggest.
+A design where a node could point at any arbitrary refcount-storage object, and thus required a pointer, would indeed be very silly.
+The design I had in mind would infer the location of the refcount from the node location or pointer.
+For example, one idea is to store all refcounts in a section at the head of each NodeBlock.

 ### Nice to Have, but Ok if it's not possible